umi-labs/umi-site/README.md

 #### Branching

-All commits to the `main` branch are automatically deployed to production.
-So do not use `main` for development.
-Create a new branch from dev and make your changes there.
+All commits to the `prod` branch are automatically deployed to production.
+So do not use `prod` for development.
+Create a new branch from `dev` and make your changes there.

 Create a new branch from dev and make your changes there.